Noon Centre

 Key objectives:

-- To generate and implement innovative programmes (Global Reach and Elite Student schemes) that hone the skills and capabilities of students to enhance effectively their chances of developing successful careers.
+- To generate and implement innovative programmes (Global Reach and Elite Student schemes) that hone the skills and capabilities of students to enhance their chances of developing successful careers.

-- To be a key player in the development of critical and dialogical-oriented research that contributes refreshing insights or new perspectives into issues around workplace diversity and inclusiveness.
+- To be a key player in the development of critical and dialogical-oriented research that contributes to refreshing insights or new perspectives into issues around workplace diversity and inclusiveness.

 Our Team